GromitC/g0v-Social-Map/README.md

 1. cd to the directory
 2. Import the data to mongodb by running “sudo ./import_data.sh”
 3. Install npm modules: `npm install`
-4. Start up the server: `nom start`
+4. Start up the server: `npm start`
 5. View in browser at http://localhost:8080

 Use this starter kit to build any g0v application you like.